 Dr. Doman is a Fellow of the American College of Physicians and the American College of Gastroenterology.
 He has multiple publications in the medical literature and has delivered over 300 CME lectures nationally and internationally.
 Dr. Doman has served for the past 16 years as course director/co-faculty of the annual 14 hr CME course “Update in Gastroenterology” held on different international cruises.
 He is an Editorial Advisory Board member of the peer reviewed journal “Gastroenterology and Hepatology.”

-Dr. Doman practices consultative gastroenterology with his group Montgomery Gastroenterology located in Silver Spring, MD.
-He has been married for 42 years with 3 children and 3 grandchildren.
-His hobbies include running, biking, swimming, and traveling.
+Dr. Doman practices consultative gastroenterology and serves as the Director for MedStar GI Center Silver Spring.
+He has served as host and medical editor of “Housecall” since 2013.
+He has been married 48 years with 3 children and 5 grandchildren.
+His hobbies include long distance hiking, biking, swimming, and traveling.
 He also enjoys creative writing, having published two novels “National Pastime” and “Heartbeat.”
 In 1994 Dr. Doman was also a candidate for Maryland 8th Congressional district.